-(C) Maximum modal power for each configuration sold,
+(C) Maximum modal power for each configuration sold or an alternative approved by the Executive Officer.

 (D) Projected sales volume for the model year, and

 (E) Records appropriate to establish the quantities of engines that constitute eligible sales for each power rating for each FEL.